Johnny Quinn

 Johnny Quinn (born November 6, 1983) is an American bobsledder and former gridiron football player.
 He is a member of the U.S. National Bobsled Team and competed in the 2014 Winter Olympics.
 Quinn is a former wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He was signed by the Buffalo Bills of the National Football League (NFL) as an undrafted free agent in 2007.
 He was also a member of the NFL's Green Bay Packers in 2008.
 Quinn was a two-sport athlete at the University of North Texas, where he lettered in football and track and graduated with a degree in criminal justice.
-Quinn is the founder and president of The Athlete Watch, LLC, a web-based platform for student-athletes to market their skills to colleges and universities around the nation.

 High school

 Quinn attended McKinney High School in McKinney, Texas and was a student and a standout in football and track.
 In football, as a senior, he led the state of Texas in receptions (80), finished second in receiving touchdowns (15), and third in receiving yards (1,106).
 He was a Class 5A first-team All-District selection, a Class 5A second-team All-Metroplex selection, and was a Class 5A first-team All-State selection.
 In track, he was a three-year letterman and regional qualifier in the triple jump and 200 meter dash.